 The measurement error attenuates the FH estimator of the slope toward zero and leads to a positive bias in the estimator of the intercept.
 The FH estimator of $\sigma^{2}_{b}$ usually has a positive bias because the FH estimator of $\sigma^{2}_{b}$ includes part of the measurement error.
-For some configurations, the correlation structure causes the FH estimator of $\sigma^{2}_{b}$ to have a negative bias.
+For configurations with $a <b$ and $\rho = 0.8$, the covariance structure causes the FH estimator of $\sigma^{2}_{b}$ to have a negative bias.

 Table~\ref{tab2} summarizes the empirical properties of the alternative predictors and MSPE estimators.
-The columns under the heading ``MC MSPE of Predictor'' contain the average MC MSPE's of the alternative predictors.
-The columns under the heading ``MC Mean Est. MSPE'' contain the MC means of the MSPE estimators for the ME-Cor and FH procedures.
-The column labeled ``Direct'' indicates the MC MSPE of the direct estimator, $Y_{i}$.
+The columns under the heading ``MC MSPE of Predictor'' contain the average MC MSPE's of the alternative predictors, where the average is across areas.
+The columns under the heading ``MC Mean Est. MSPE'' contain the average MC means of the MSPE estimators for the ME-Cor and FH procedures.
+The column labeled ``Direct'' indicates the average MC MSPE of the direct estimator, $Y_{i}$.

 The YL predictor is superior to the FH predictor but inferior to the ME-Cor predictor.
 For all but the configuration with $(a,b,\rho) = (0.25, 0.75, 0.2),$ the YL predictor has MC MSPE exceeding that of the direct estimator.
 The results for the YL predictor demonstrate the importance of accounting for a correlation between $u_{i}$ and $e_{i}$.